florianPat/blackfire-lando-plugin/README.md

 ## Known Limitations

-- It only works with Debian-based application containers, which is the case for most Lando recipes;
+- It only works with application containers, which have curl, tar and bash installed.
+- The probe is automatically installed in PHP application services (type: php*).
+  - For custom php services add `app_service_is_php: true` to your blackfire service config
-- The probe is automatically installed in PHP application services.
-For Python, you need to install the PIP package and use `blackfire-python` instead of `python`.
+  - For Python,
+    you need to install the PIP package and use `blackfire-python` instead of `python`.